Silent Trader - Mission Headquarters

 5. Objective action

-Exfiltrate data, disrupt operations, or manipulate trading-relevant information.
+Exfiltrate sensitive data, disrupt services, or manipulate trading-relevant information.

 7. Cover tracks